zolern/wAppbar/readme.md

 ### Q: Why Nim/wNim?
 I am huge fan of Nim language.
 After almost ten years developing with Visual C++ now Nim language for me is more than fresh air.
 My previous projects were Windows GUI applications based on Visual C++/MFC, but in the last several years I am looking for better way to develop that kind of software.
-Actualy I don't like Electron fat application, neither all the new Microsoft .Net technologies that are incompatible with Windows XP/2003.
-And finaly I found it - Nim with wNim/winim are my new favorite tools.
+Actually I don't like Electron fat application, neither all the new Microsoft .Net technologies that are incompatible with Windows XP/2003.
+And finally I found it - Nim with wNim/winim are my new favorite tools.

 ## License
 Read license.txt for more details.

-Copyright (c) 2018 Echo Topalov, Zolern.
+Copyright (c) 2018 Encho Topalov, Zolern.
 All rights reserved.